Abelboby/Dia_Book/HealthBooker-main/README.md

-# HealthBooker🧑‍⚕️
+# Diabook🧑‍⚕️

 <h3>Description :</h3>
-This is a webapp where you can book an appointment with a doctor.
+This is a webapp where you can book a slot for a dialysis with a hospital.

-👉[Click here](https://healthbooker.onrender.com/) to check out the app.
+👉[Click here]() to check out the app.
 <br/>

 ### 📃Features :